Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: Dronescapes2 Dataset Additional Details

 The full dependency graph exported from the data-pipeline software using graphviz is:

-The Dronescapes2-M+ dataset, as described in Table \ref{tb:dronescapes-variants}, has a total of 80K frames, an increase of 57K frames from the original 23K of Dronescapes-Pseudo1+2.
+The Dronescapes2-M+ dataset, as described in Table \ref{tb:dronescapes-variants}, has a total of 80K samples, an increase of 57K samples from the original 23K of Dronescapes-Pseudo1+2.
 We use the following videos:

 \begin{itemize} \item{\href{https://huggingface.co/datasets/Meehai/dronescapes2/resolve/main/raw\_data/videos/new\_videos/ovaselu\_DJI\_0372\_540p.mp4?download=true}{ovaselu\_DJI\_0372\_540p.mp4}} \item{\href{https://huggingface.co/datasets/Meehai/dronescapes2/resolve/main/raw\_data/videos/new\_videos/politehnica\_DJI\_0741\_a2\_540p.mp4?download=true}{politehnica\_DJ\_0741\_a2\_540p.mp4}} \item{\href{https://huggingface.co/datasets/Meehai/dronescapes2/resolve/main/raw\_data/videos/new\_videos/raciu\_DJI\_0418\_540p.mp4?download=true}{raciu\_DJI\_0418\_540p.mp4}} \item{\href{https://huggingface.co/datasets/Meehai/dronescapes2/resolve/main/raw\_data/videos/new\_videos/norway\_DJI\_0708\_540p.mp4}{norway\_DJI\_0708\_540p.mp4}} \item{\href{https://huggingface.co/datasets/Meehai/dronescapes2/resolve/main/raw\_data/videos/new\_videos/paris\_youtube\_1\_540p.mp4?download=true}{paris\_youtube\_1\_540p.mp4}} \item{\href{https://huggingface.co/datasets/Meehai/dronescapes2/resolve/main/raw\_data/videos/new\_videos/sanfrancisco\_youtube\_1\_540p.mp4?download=true}{sanfrancisco\_youtube\_1\_540p.mp4}} \item{\href{https://huggingface.co/datasets/Meehai/dronescapes2/resolve/main/raw\_data/videos/new\_videos/riodejaneiro\_youtube\_1\_540p.mp4?download=true}{riodejaneiro\_youtube\_1\_540p.mp4}} \item{\href{https://huggingface.co/datasets/Meehai/dronescapes2/resolve/main/raw\_data/videos/new\_videos/sheerness\_youtube\_1\_540p.mp4?download=true}{sheerness\_youtube\_1\_540p.mp4}} \end{itemize}